 Polar Vantage V2: The best running watch for triathletes

 The Polar Vantage V2 is the company’s flagship running watch, and it’s aimed squarely at triathletes.
 It matches the new Polar Grit X in features and offers Recovery Pro; running, cycling, and leg performance tests; and onboard music controls (though no music storage).
 It’s also quite light on the wrist.

 If you want everything Polar has to offer in one sleek, lightweight running watch, the Polar Vantage V2 is the watch for you.

 Read more about the Polar Vantage V2 in our list of the best Polar watches.

-Coros Pace 2: The best cheap running watch
+Coros Pace 2: The best running watch for training

-The Coros Pace 2 is our pick for the best cheap running watch.
-The Pace 2 goes head to head with Garmin’s Forerunner 45, but we think the Coros watch edges it out just slightly.
+The Coros Pace 2 is our pick for the best running watch for training.
+The Pace 2 goes head to head with Garmin’s Forerunner 55, but we think the Coros watch edges it out just slightly in training features.

 The standout feature is its long battery life: 20 days with regular use or 30 hours in GPS mode.
 It also offers running power metrics and support for Stryd power meters — a feature that’s not often found at this price point.

 Speaking of price, it’s just $200.
 Sure, there are hardly any smartwatch features, but the Coros Pace 2 has got it where it counts.